 Competition in the international market is dominated by four large European dredging companies all of which operate larger equipment than Great Lakes.
-However, Great Lakes targets opportunities that are well suited to its equipment and where it faces less competition from its European competitors.
-Most recently, Great Lakes has focused its efforts on the opportunities in the Middle East, where it has cultivated a niche market by developing close customer relationships with major developers and seeking contracts compatible with the size of its vessels.
+However, Great Lakes has sought out work that suits the size of its fleet.
+As a result Great Lakes has carved out a niche market primarily in the Middle East over the last few years.

 The Dredging Act and the Jones Act provide a significant barrier to entry with respect to foreign competition.
-Together the two regulations prohibit foreign-built, chartered or operated vessels from competing in the U.S. See "Business-Government Regulations."
+Together the two regulations prohibit foreign-built, chartered or operated vessels from competing in the U.S. See "Business - Government Regulations."

+Demolition.
 The U.S. demolition and related services industry is highly fragmented and is comprised mostly of small regional companies.
 Unlike many of its competitors, NASDI is able to perform both small and larger, more complex projects and competes in the demolition and related services industry primarily on the basis of its experience, reputation, equipment, key client relationships and price.